simgrid/simgrid/docs/source/Models.rst

 amount of work to process.

 At each simulation step, the instantaneous computing and communicating capacity of each action is computed according to the model.
-A set of constraints is used to express for example that the cumulated instantaneous consumption of a given resource by a set actions must remain smaller than the nominal capacity speed of that resource.
+A set of constraints is used to express for example that the accumulated instantaneous consumption of a given resource by a set actions must remain smaller than the nominal capacity speed of that resource.
 In the example below, it is stated that the speed :math:`\varrho_1` of activity 1 plus the speed :math:`\varrho_n` of activity :math:`n` must remain smaller than the capacity :math:`C_A` of the corresponding host A.